 NEWS for 2021-22 FAFSA applicants

-We are hoping to start work on processing FAFSA applications for September 2021 starts and continuing students from April 2021 and will be in touch with further information at that point.
+We have now started work on processing FAFSA applications for September 2021 starts and continuing students in due course and will be in touch with further information at that point.

 If you have completed a FAFSA for 2021/2022 and have applied to the University, please complete this FAFSA Enquiry form to let us know that you have completed your FAFSA application.